BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 ![image](https://github.com/user-attachments/assets/c4e82eab-a85a-466c-8784-d23e3fd1612b)

+The model identifies significant predictors associated with the response variables by assessing the statistical significance of their effects through hypothesis testing, where significant predictors have a p-value < 0.05.

 Ê(BDI) = -21.578252 + .807103 CBT + 4.702615 Male + .294769 Age + 4.115252 Low Education + 3.097370 Intermediate Education + 2.875266 Diabetes Type I  - 2.089979 Comorbidities + .534734 Neuroticism - .406505 Month.
 - For males, the estimated average BDI score (Beck Depression Inventory) is 4.702615 points higher than for females.
 - Additionally, for every additional year of age, the estimated average BDI score increases by 29.4%.